-Coordinate with Caltrans Headquarters, District 4 functional units, regional and local agencies such as MTC, the nine CTAs, adjoining Caltrans Districts, and the greater mega-region Metropolitan Planning Organizations to prepare funding applications as well as the processing of letter of support (LOS) requests.
+Coordinate with Caltrans Headquarters, District 4 functional units, regional and local agencies such as MTC, the nine County Transportation Agencies (CTA), adjoining Caltrans Districts, and greater Northern California megaregion Metropolitan Planning Organizations (e.g., SJCOG, SACOG) to prepare funding applications as well as the processing of letter of support (LOS) requests.

-Manage funding applications to meet SB 1 guidelines for State programs and meet requirements of Notice of Funding Opportunities (NOFOs) for various federal programs and other necessary documents based on United States Department of Transportation (USDOT), California Transportation Commission (CTC), Caltrans Department of Transportation Planning (DOTP) and other guidance.
+Manage funding applications to comply with SB 1 guidelines for State programs and meet requirements outlined in Notice of Funding Opportunities (NOFOs) for various federal programs, as well as other necessary documents based on guidance from the United States Department of Transportation (USDOT), California Transportation Commission (CTC), and Caltrans Department of Transportation Planning (DOTP).
 In consultation with MTC, CTAs, and partner agencies, identify relevant projects that meet various funding criteria.

-Coordinate project prioritization for current and future funding cycles and develop funding strategies.
-Utilize Corridor Plans and other planning documents to identify and recommend projects that meet State goals in Climate Action Plan for Transportation Infrastructure (CAPTI), Caltrans Strategic Plan, and California Transportation Plan (CTP).
+Coordinate project readiness for current and future funding cycles and develop funding strategies.
+Utilize Corridor Plans and other planning documents to identify and recommend projects that meet State goals in the Climate Action Plan for Transportation Infrastructure (CAPTI), Caltrans Strategic Plan, and California Transportation Plan (CTP).